-In this blog post, I will discuss five useful tips and tricks about finding a job and making money during your stay in a sunny place for the snowbird season.
+In this blog post, I will discuss five useful tips and tricks about finding a job and making money during your stay in a sunny place for the winter season.

 The 5 tips to be a working snowbird

 Contact the staff members of your former office.
 Finding something using your contacts is the best way to find something, they know you and can introduce you somewhere.
 If they do not know something themselves, they might know somebody else that can help you.

 Tip 2: Join a non-profit organization

 Join a non-profit organization or an NGO, as a volunteer.